RadioactiveWindmill/SpringthunderDZ/README.md

 # SpringthunderDZ (WIP)
 Do you want to fire spring thunder shell out of your dart zone blasters?
 While still having a scar(pcar)?
 Here you go!

+update#1 added a attachment point remixed from https://www.thingiverse.com/thing:5174583 .
+It now should be able to fit on most blasters

 Print all the parts,
 Glue the hinge to the underside of both of the shellblock and the scar part.
 Use a ruberband to hold the parts together so that it stays closed.